Find a Language

 These languages are found almost exclusively on the island of Madagascar leaving them relatively isolated from the rest of Africa.
 These languages include Malagsy, one of the official languages of Madagascar which has more than 20 million speakers.
 Other Austronesian languages can be found across South East Asia and the Pacific Ocean.

 Other African Languages

 The Khoisan families describe three unrelated smaller families containing 30 languages which are spoken by 300,000 people.
-Other small language families include Mande and Ubangian which each contain 70 languages.
+Other small language families include Mande and Ubangian, both of which contain 70 languages.
 There are a large amount of creole languages in Africa, where multilingualism has caused languages to blend.

-English, French, German, Portuguese, Italian and Spanish are spoken across Africa typically as second or third languages for use in business and official purposes.
+English, French, German, Portuguese, Italian and Spanish are spoken across Africa; typically as second or third languages for use in business and other official purposes.
 Afrikaans is another Indo-European Language, developed from 17th century Dutch and various African languages, it is now spoken by at least 15 million people.